isuru-madhushan/ContextGuard---AI-Governance-Framework/README.md

 # 🛡️ ContextGuard: Shadow AI Governance Framework

-**ContextGuard** is an automated risk assessment and governance framework designed to detect, analyze, and mitigate insider threats arising from the unauthorized use of Large Language Models (LLMs) in corporate environments (Shadow AI).
+**ContextGuard** is an automated risk assessment and governance framework designed to detect, analyze and mitigate insider threats arising from the unauthorized use of Large Language Models (LLMs) in corporate environments (Shadow AI).

-By establishing a non-intrusive, context-aware inspection plane, the framework intercepts outbound AI API traffic, decodes complex payload structures, and evaluates data sensitivity using Natural Language Processing (NLP).
-It calculates a dynamic **Weighted Risk Scoring Engine (WRSE)** score and routes real-time alerts to a Zero-Trust Security Operations Center (SOC) dashboard.
+By establishing a non-intrusive, context-aware inspection plane, the framework intercepts outbound AI API traffic, decodes complex payload structures and evaluates data sensitivity using Natural Language Processing (NLP).
+It calculates a dynamic **Weighted Risk Scoring Engine (WRSE)** score and routes real-time alerts to a Zero-Trust Security Operations dashboard.

 ---